jsummer10/ReplSim/README.md

 # 1 Overview

+## Configuration

-## Memory Input
+Memory can be...

-Memory can either be read from a file or a randomly generated memory file.
-This randomly generated memory file can also be saved for later use
+- Read from a file
+- Randomly generated

+The memory and cache sizes can be configured in src/config.py.

+The simulations that will be ran can be changed in src/simulation.py.
+This file will allow you to add/remove simulations along with change the replacement policy and the set associativity.

 ## Output

-Data will be saved to an excel workbook in the output folder
+Data will be saved to an excel workbook and a graph demonstrating the hit ratio.
+These will be located in the output folder

 ## Supported Replacement Policies